 Bedrooms & bathrooms

-Serving both bedrooms, the family bathroom is unapologetically indulgent.
+Serving the bedroom, the family bathroom is unapologetically indulgent.
 A copper roll-top bath faces a discreet television, while a bespoke vanity with a London Basin Company sink adds a tailored touch.
 Hand-blown tiles, antique brass fittings and underfloor heating complete the experience.

 Outdoor space